Elise Penn, Ph.D.

 Harvard University

-Before graduate school, I worked with Tracey Holloway at the University of Wisconsin-Madison studying the diurnal cycle of nitrogen oxides with satellite observations.
-I also did summer research at the NOAA Geophyisical Fluid Dynamics Laboratory with Larry Horowitz and Vaishali Naik validating global NO2 in the GFDL-AM3 model, and at the National Renewable Energy Laboratory with Dr. Jennifer Newman studying atmospheric effects on wind turbine efficiency.
+Before graduate school, I was fortunate to work with Tracey Holloway at the University of Wisconsin-Madison, at the NOAA Geophyisical Fluid Dynamics Laboratory with Larry Horowitz and Vaishali Naik, and at the National Renewable Energy Laboratory with Dr. Jennifer Newman.

 Website template credit: github.com/yenchiah